Skip to content

 The Danube downstream of Belgrade is a string of castles, and two of them make excellent shorter trips.

-Smederevo Fortress is the quiet star and, for a car-free traveller, almost absurdly easy: it is only about an hour away, with regular trains and the station a short walk from the walls.
+Smederevo Fortress is the quiet star and, for a car-free traveller, almost absurdly easy: it’s only about an hour away, with regular trains and the station a short walk from the walls.
 What you get for that hour is one of the largest lowland fortresses in Europe, a huge triangular fortified town where the little Jezava river meets the Danube.
 Despot Đurađ Branković raised it between 1427 and 1430 as the last capital of medieval Serbia, and its curtain walls and two dozen square towers still march along the riverbank.
-It is under-visited, atmospheric and makes a fine half-day; there is no separate guide for it yet, so the short version is: bring a picnic, walk the ramparts, and enjoy having a medieval capital largely to yourself.
+It’s under-visited, atmospheric and makes a fine half-day; there’s no separate guide for it yet, so the short version is: bring a picnic, walk the ramparts, and enjoy having a medieval capital largely to yourself.

 The stone ramparts of Smederevo Fortress on the Danube under a dramatic sky